In The Desert

 Monitors - Color Accuracy

 Ever try to print a photo only to find that the colors don't match what your seeing on the monitor?
 Do the colors on your monitor look off?
 Is there a blue or green cast to all your photos?
 This may not be a problem associated with you camera, but may well be a color accuracy problem with you monitor.
-It's easy enough to fix in Windows 7, but doing that way is not the most accruate way of accomplishing this, and windows 7 will tell you that.
-It does work but the best way to use a color calibrator on your monitor.
-They are not that expensive and in fact the least expensive one from Datacolor is only $89.00.
+The best way is to use a color calibrator on your monitor.
+They are not that expensive and in fact the least expensive one from Datacolor is only $169.99 on Amazon #ad.
 It is what they call a Spyder.
 When you see how they work and what they look like you'll know why.
 We use one and it's amazing the differences from before and after, and you'll get better results from your printer.

 This an older version of the Spyder 3 but it still works great on our monitors.
 The one shown here is sitting on the LCD screen and is coupled into the computer via a USB connection.
 The Spyder software is running in the background and is on the monitor ready to take readings.
 This is done with different colors and takes about 20 to complete.

 Now for this to work correctly you'll have to clean your monitor and keep it clean!

 This is the before screen.
 The program gives you a before and after screen to show the newly updated color ICC profile.
 This profile will now control every- thing you see on your monitor and your printer.

 The before here is not accurate because of a new monitor and computer system we just bought.

 This is the after screen and it's obvious what an improvement the Spyder 3 has made in the color calibration on this monitor.
 If your taking a lot of photos then consider investing in a color calibrator like this.
 The before screen shown above had too much green!